davepinch/pinchy.cc/content/topics/people/b/bartolomeo-cristofori/bartolomeo-cristofori.md

 from: Italy
 type: person
 tags:
+  - Italian
   - inventor
   - piano
   - human being
   - dead at the moment
 ---